 - Whole life insurance offers lifelong protection.
 It is ideal for final expense and estate planning needs.

-- Simplified issue or guaranteed acceptance policies are suited for seniors with health concerns or those seeking no-medical options.
+- Simplified issue or guaranteed acceptance policies are suited for seniors with health concerns or those seeking non-medical options.

 What is life insurance for seniors?

-The best life insurance for seniors Canada (often referred to as final expense insurance or burial insurance) is a solution designed specifically for people typically over age 50.
+The best insurance for seniors Canada (often referred to as final expense insurance or burial insurance) is a solution designed specifically for people typically over age 50.
 Compared to a life insurance policy for younger people, these offer more flexible medical underwriting options as well as consideration for specific insurance plan requirements (with some limitations).
+Guaranteed acceptance life insurance is another option for seniors, offering coverage without the need for medical exams or health questions.
 When you’re over 50, a senior life insurance policy can help you:

 - Take care of any unpaid debt that you have